-How to Feed Orioles: What Do Orioles Eat?
+Feeding Orioles: What Do Orioles Eat?

-What Do Orioles Eat?
+What Foods Do Orioles Eat?

-First, it’s important to understand that orioles don’t eat seeds and won’t visit a traditional bird feeder.
+Orioles don’t eat seeds and won’t visit a traditional bird feeder.
 A Baltimore oriole’s diet consists of fruit, nectar, and insects.
 David Musumeche of Backyard Chirper says, “the perfect oriole feeder station should be able to offer fruit, a sugar water solution holder, containers for mealworms, and containers for offering jellies…Your feeding station should be about seven feet off of the ground.”

 Courtesy Lisa King